codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

   The ingress controller must allow incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
   The ingress connection **must** have a hostname assigned for this route, and **must** be configured to perform SSL termination.

+>**NOTE**
->Currently, App-Proxy is supported for both SaaS and on-prem versions of GitHub and GitLab, and Bitbucket Server.
+Currently, App-Proxy is supported for both SaaS and on-prem versions of GitHub and GitLab, and Bitbucket Server.

 #### Install App-Proxy